All Products

 Function Compute:Use an HTTP trigger to invoke a function

-For built-in runtime functions, when a client invokes the function URL, Function Compute maps the request to an event object event, and then passes the event to the function.
-After the function execution is complete, the returned response is mapped to an HTTP response.
-Function Compute sends the HTTP response back to the client through the function URL.
+In a built-in runtime, when a client calls a function URL, Function Compute maps the request to an event object (event) and then passes the event object to the function.
+After the function execution is complete, Function Compute maps the result to an HTTP response and sends it back to the client.

 Request struct